Customer Spotlight: Orca Island Cabins

 The Process of Building Pacific Yurts on Orca Island

-Dennis and Susan started Orca Island Cabins in the early-aughts with a single yurt.
-They initially anticipated building four, but they’ve since built nine that are now connected to the island by an 80-foot arched footbridge.
+Dennis and Susan started Orca Island Cabins in the early aughts with a single yurt.
+They initially anticipated building four, but they’ve since built eight that are now connected to the island by an 80-foot arched footbridge.
 Initially, the couple chose the 20-foot diameter yurt because it could comfortably accommodate two guests with a queen bed and futon (for additional guests), private bathroom with compost toilet, kitchen, living, and dining areas.
 Thus, Orca Island Cabins was born as a seasonally run business after finishing that initial yurt.

 The Challenges of Building Pacific Yurts on an Island

 Because the Swiderski’s lodging is located in a remote setting (ten miles SE of Seward, Alaska in Resurrection Bay), all building materials were brought into Orca Island by boat.
 The temperate and wet climate, which included frequent high winds and strong seas near the island, made it more difficult to access the property and to build on it at the time.
-To complete the construction of each yurt, they needed to find a crew that enjoyed the challenge of working on the island’s irregular terrain that consisted of volcanic rock with minimal topsoil.

 How has your experience been with Pacific Yurts, and how have guests taken to the structures?